 How do you think Barry’s previous work with the DANAD Design Collective and the Pop Art movement is reflected in his textile designs?

 Mark: I feel it is the movement on from fine art.
-Both his college Peter Blake and Barry saw the potential of working with out of copyright prints.
+Both his colleague Peter Blake and Barry saw the potential of working with out of copyright prints.
 For Barry, this was updating retro textile designs, for Blake it was using old imagery like he did with the Sgt.
 Pepper album cover for The Beatles.

 Ros: Barry reinvented designs from the past for a contemporary consumer.
 He was one of the first people to do this, which is now common in print and textile design.

 How do you think that Barry’s work encapsulates the era these textiles were designed in?

 Ros: They tell a story through the ages as they all have recognisable design features.
 Such as in the ’70s art deco revival can be seen in the prints.

 How do you think Barry’s work can be used as a resource for print designers today?

 Ros: So many of his designs relate to design today, if you look at any of his florals you can see them on dresses this season.
 Digitally designed florals I feel just don’t have that same fluidity.

 What have you learnt through the process of archiving his work?

 Ros: It’s a puzzle I’m trying to work out.
 I’m trying to find who he sold to and who he worked with.
 All these prints in the archive are actually designs that were never sold, that’s why they were left in the basement for so long.
 I’d love to see his stuff in action.
 It would be interesting to link the designs to existing textiles.